TheGoldData/gsite/README_eng.md

 5. Simple and complete theme tools which include "theme make/theme zip/theme change".

-6. Goldsite is not a wordpress ,or a cms tool.
+6. GSite is not a wordpress ,or a cms tool.
 It can be used to build any type of websites like other web frameworks.

 Prerequisites